awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 AWS KMS supports Amazon Virtual Private Cloud \(Amazon VPC\) interface endpoints powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/)\.
 Each VPC endpoint is represented by one or more [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) \(ENIs\) with private IP addresses in your VPC subnets\.

 The VPC interface endpoint connects your VPC directly to AWS KMS without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection\.
-The instances in your VPC do not need public IP addresses to communicate with AWS KMS\.
+The instances in your VPC do not need public IP addresses to communicate with AWS KMS\. <a name="vpc-regions"></a>

 **Regions**
-AWS KMS supports VPC endpoints and VPC endpoint policies in all AWS Regions where both [Amazon VPC](https://docs.aws.amazon.com/general/latest/gr/vpc-service.html) and [AWS KMS](https://docs.aws.amazon.com/general/latest/gr/kms.html) are available\.
+AWS KMS supports VPC endpoints and VPC endpoint policies in all AWS Regions that [AWS KMS](https://docs.aws.amazon.com/general/latest/gr/kms.html) supports except for Asia Pacific \(Hyderabad\), Europe \(Spain\), and Europe \(Zurich\)\.

 **Topics**
 + [Considerations for AWS KMS VPC endpoints](#vpce-considerations)